 Hurricane Ida: Facts, FAQs, and how to help

-Explore facts and frequently asked questions about hurricanes and Hurricane Ida, including how you can help people affected by disasters in the U.S.
+Explore facts and frequently asked questions about hurricanes and Hurricane Ida, and learn how you can help people affected by disasters in the U.S.

 Fast facts: Hurricane Ida

 - On August 29, 2021, Hurricane Ida made landfall near Port Fourchon, Louisiana, as a Category 4 hurricane with sustained winds of 150 mph.

 - The storm’s landfall coincided with the 16th anniversary of Hurricane Katrina’s landfall in southeast Louisiana and Mississippi in 2005.